Hybrid (online and onsite) Executive Master of Public Health Curriculum

 The purpose of this course is to familiarize students with critical foundations of public health ethics and to foster sophisticated ethical reasoning so that students may carefully apply and negotiate different ethical principles in relation to current public health challenges.
 The course examines ethical frameworks across cultures and considers sociohistorical context in relation to ethical constructs and applications.
 Attention is given to the interplay of race, gender, social inequalities, and marginalized populations when approaching matters of public health ethics.

 Working with senior faculty at the school, we have designed four tracks to provide a deeper understanding of important areas of public health.
 You will develop a high level of knowledge and develop the skills to utilize what you learn in the service of your work.
-All students are required to select one track and may select a second track or pick three courses from the other tracks.
+All students are required to select one track and may select a second track.
+Track courses are available as electives, and students pick among the track courses offered each semester.
+Students in the New Haven area may satisfy their elective requirements with courses at Yale, pending any prerequisites.

 Health Informatics Track: